 What is tone of voice?

 In its simplest form, your tone of voice is the way you communicate with others.
-Whether you’re speaking or writing, your tone of voice is shaped by the words you use, though it’s less about what you say and more about how you say it.
+Whether you’re speaking or writing, the words you use shape your tone of voice.
+Though, it’s less about what you say and more about how you say it.

 Let’s take something as simple as greeting someone.
 You could say, “Hello, how are you?” or “Hey, what’s up?”
 Each greeting means the same thing, but the first is more formal than the second.
 The wording you choose to express yourself is what tone of voice is all about.
 Words shape how your audience perceives and interacts with you.

 Finding your tone of voice matters for a few reasons.
 The first is that it gives consumers an instant idea of what kind of business you are.
 Like with the “hello” example, the way you talk to your audience reveals a lot about your business.